lyraproj/docs/_docs/writing-workflow.md

   ```
   parameters:
-    characters:
+    akira_characters:
       type: Hash[String,String]
-      lookup: akira.characters
+      lookup: akira.tetsuo
   ```

 The `lookup` key corresponds to a key in the `data.yaml` file found in Lyra's root directory.
-The keys you reference in your `parameters` declaration must exist in the `data.yaml` file before you apply the workflow.
-The `data.yaml` entry for characters might look like this:
+The `lookup` keys you reference in your `parameters` declaration must exist in the `data.yaml` file before you apply the workflow.
+The `data.yaml` entry for characters looks like this:

 ```
-Example coming soon
+Akira:
+  characters:
+    tetsuo: "Tetsuo Shima"
 ```

 Use the `returns` key to map the expected output values of your workflow.
 For example, you could write a workflow that provisions two load balancers and returns two load balancer IDs.
 Contrary to `parameters`, you cannot declare the type for a return, as Lyra always infers the type.
 A `returns` declaration can include the following: